90 Follow-Up Email Subject Lines from Real Campaigns

 With over 293 billion emails sent every day, a number that’s expected to increase to over 333 billion by 2022, we understand just how important it is for all professionals and marketers out there to follow up and make their emails stand out.

-A good place to start could be this effective subject line here:
+A good place to start could be one of these:

 Subject: In case you missed my last message

-This subject line directly mentions your previous email, thus making it easier for the prospect to understand the reason why you’re reaching out to them.
+These subject lines directly mention your previous email, thus making it easier for the prospect to understand the reason why you’re reaching out to them.

-We particularly like this one because it’s a keep it simple, non-spammy follow-up that shows the recipient that you value their time and you simply want them to get back to you when they get a chance.
+We particularly like these because they are keep it simple, non-spammy follow-ups that shows the recipient that you value their time and you simply want them to get back to you when they get a chance.

 Mentioning your first email can actually be very useful, given the high number of emails being sent out every minute.